Saülo Mercader: Paintings

-There are different periods in his creations according to the places he lives.
-The Catalan period inspired him tormented landscapes and subjects with symbolical elements : keys, candlesticks, twilights, the moon, portraits and self-portraits.
-In Paris he paints what he calls « the Green series » mainly urban people, tramps, homeless, mothers with child, picturesque and poetical tales.
-Later on, the tauromachia scenes and a series of minotaurs are so many themes that denounce censure, injustices, solitude, wars.
-He paints a very large painting entitled : La Bacchanale des Minotaures, exhibited in Figeac, an exhibition sponsored by the DRAC(Direction Régionale d’Art Contemporain), by the Conseil Régional du Lot (South-west of France) and by the Spanish Embassy.
+There are different periods in his creations according to the places he has lived.
+The Catalan period inspired him tormented landscapes and subjects with symbolic elements : keys, candlesticks, twilights, the moon, portraits and self-portraits.
+In Paris he paints what he calls « the Green series » featuring unique characters and urban landscapes.
+Later on, the tauromachia scenes and a series of minotaurs include themes that denounce censure, injustices, solitude, wars.
+He painted a very large painting entitled : La Bacchanale des Minotaures, exhibited in Figeac, an exhibition sponsored by the Direction Régionale d’Art Contemporain (DRAC), by the Conseil Régional du Lot, and by the Spanish Embassy.

-In New-York, he is influenced by the American football, the American way of life, the Native Americans and urban landscapes : towers, skyscrapers.
+In New York, he is influenced by the American football, the American way of life, Native Americans and urban landscapes : towers, skyscrapers.
 The themes of the couple and mothers with child are recurrent.

-Inspired by the Australian Aborigenes’culture and traditions, he paints some 70 canvasses that symbolize their Dream Time Mythology.

-Each trip abroad is a source of inspiration and productions of works.
+He painted around 70 canvasses inspired by the Australian Aborigenes’ culture and traditions.

 Sculptures

-Saülo Mercader is interested in different materials whether it be terrecotta, ceramics, stone, marble, bronze.
-In 2007, he creates a monument which is a commanded for the City of San Vicente del Raspeig (Alicante, Spain).
-It is called : Dona Lluna.
-The bronze sculpture is 5m50 high and stands in the middle of a rotunda.
-It is surrounded with 12 painted pieces of raw marbles that represent a lunar calendar.
-This monument is a heathen temple dedicated to Womankind unique in Europe.
+In 2007, he created a monument for the City of San Vicente del Raspeig (Alicante, Spain) titled Dona Lluna.
+The bronze sculpture is five-and-a-half metres high and stands in the middle of a rotunda.
+It is surrounded with 12 painted pieces of raw marble that represent a lunar calendar.
+It represents a heathen temple dedicated to "Womankind unique in Europe."

 Tapestries

-In the late 70 s, Saülo Mercader weaves some high-warp tapestries called « sacred ».
+In the late 70s, Saülo Mercader weaves some high-warp tapestries called « sacred ».
 Among them, let us note : Anamnèse, la Fatijah and Rotor III, a large three-dimensional tapestry inspired by the volumes in sculpture and by Sheila Hicks’s textile creations.
 He mixes up diverse fabrics such as plastic tubes, corks, cloth that are woven and inserted into the cotton and woollen threads.